AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 `MyService` may not have this information in memory, so fetching person might involve networking, disk operations and etc.

 ## Life Before Asynchronous Code
+Let's face synchronous variant first.
+I notice that oh too many projects are still using this approach.

 ```swift
 extension MyService {
   func person(identifier: String) throws -> Person? {